Discover more from The Weekly Stuff Wordcast

 Are there any two more beloved characters in the Rankin/Bass universe?
 There certainly aren’t any more creative – two weather deities so narcissistic they’ve hired and trained choirs to sing about them, but still petulant enough to have a petty sibling rivalry and remain afraid of their mother.
 Awesome.
 The Miser brothers aren’t just the best part of this TV special; they are two of the most memorable stop-motion characters of all time.
 Do most people even remember anything else about this special?
 I quite like it, but I’ll be honest…unless I really think about it, I have trouble remembering everything unrelated to the Miser Brothers.
 Something about Santa, right?

-Hell, the Miser Brothers are so cool that even
+Hell, the Miser Brothers are so cool that even Mr. Freeze adores them:

 And that, my friends, is why “The Year Without a Santa Claus” is a classic.